 The defensive measures clearly worked with Dover Castle withstanding two long sieges in the 13th century.
-Although the site declined in importance following the Middle Ages, it still drew a star-studded cast of guests including Henry VIII (as you would expect with his penchant for posh castles), and his daughter Elizabeth I.
+The site declined in importance following the Middle Ages.
+However, it still drew a star-studded cast of guests including Henry VIII (as you would expect with his penchant for posh castles), and his daughter Elizabeth I.

 Once a fort, always a fort

-With the threat of yet another French invasion in the 1740s, a network of tunnels dug out of the soft chalk cliffs, became home to enormous numbers of troops that lived in underground barracks.
+With the threat of yet another French invasion in the 1740s, a network of tunnels were dug out of the soft chalk cliffs.
+They became home to enormous numbers of troops that lived in underground barracks.
 These tunnels gained another use during World War II.
-They housed the command centre controlling naval operations in the English Channel, including the mass evacuation of British troops from Dunkirk.
+They housed the command centre controlling naval operations in the English Channel.
+This included the mass evacuation of British troops from Dunkirk.
 An addition of a hospital during that time expanded the original tunnels.
 During the Cold War, the government converted the tunnels into a secret location tasked with the organization of life following a possible nuclear war.

-It’s hard to imagine the extraordinary events that the walls of Dover Castle have witnessed through the ages on a blustery day in Dover.
+It’s hard to imagine the extraordinary events that the walls of Dover Castle have witnessed through the ages .
 You can definitely spend a packed day visiting the various sites and learning about the history from the information centre and guided tours.
 I would especially recommend a visit for families where the kids can run riot whilst subtly being educated in history’s dark arts.

 Castles in Kent: Deal Castle

-Resembling a series of interlocking cogs from above, the intriguing architecture of Deal Castle had a purpose of deterring foreign ships.
+Resembling a series of interlocking cogs, the intriguing architecture of Deal Castle had a purpose of deterring foreign ships.
 With the circular walls allowing 360 degrees of firepower dispensed from 140 guns, it wasn’t hard to do.

 Perhaps unsurprisingly, given the history of the castles of Kent, there is also a Tudor connection here.
 Henry VIII decided to build Deal Castle in 1539-40, with three artillery forts.
 Henry’s fourth wife – Anne of Cleves (the same one who enjoyed Hever Castle so much) – stayed here before her short and swift marriage to the notoriously fickle king.